gsbdarc/rcpedia/docs/_policies/user_limits.md

 The maximum job array size is set to **512** on Yen-Slurm.

 !!! note
     We set these limits to best meet the needs of the community within the constraints of our current system configuration.
-If you believe these need to be adjusted, please [let us know](mailto:gsb_darcresearch@stanford.edu){target="_blank"}
+If you believe these need to be adjusted, please [let us know](mailto:gsb_darcresearch@stanford.edu){target="_blank"}.

 ## Storage Limits